mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 #### Communication 💬 and Collaboration 🤝

-Successful teams communicate open and directly and collaborate closely.
+Successful teams communicate openly and directly and collaborate closely.
 While this might read like an obvious statement, in reality there is often lots of room for improvement.
 Many teams build walls between stakeholders when they really would all have to collaborate – from product experts to engineering and